avajs/ava/docs/07-test-timeouts.md

 npx ava --timeout=100 # 100 milliseconds
 ```

-### `.timeout(ms, message?)`
+### `t.timeout(ms, message?)`

-Timeouts can also be set individiually for each test.
-A test will fail if the test is not completed after `ms`.
-These timeouts are reset each time an assertion is made.
+Timeouts can also be set individually for each test These timeouts are reset each time an assertion is made.
+The test fails if it takes more than `ms` for an assertion to be made or the test to complete.

 ```js
 test('foo', t => {